toasterberry/MassWAV2FLAC/README.md

 ## Planned
 - Better handling of FLACCL (GPU) errors
-- Dynamic mix option using both ffmpeg and FLACCL based on file size and info
+- Dynamic mix option using both FFmpeg and FLACCL based on file size and info
 - Show size saved in pop-up box post conversion